Who wants to learn Afrikaans?

 You can easily search Amazon for Afrikaans books, but there are not many and not all come with audio.
 The two main books are Colloquial Afrikaans: The Complete Course for Beginners and Complete Afrikaans: A Teach Yourself Guide.

 The most extensive website for learning Afrikaans is probably Openlanguages.
-I have an Afrikaans tutorial here at ielanguages.com, and more audio will be added soon.
+I have an Afrikaans tutorial here at ielanguages.com, and more content and audio will be added soon.
 Digital Dialects and Book2 both include Afrikaans.
 For more advanced reading practice, try Wikipedia in Afrikaans, afrikaans.com or the magazine Huisgenoot.

 Check out the Afrikaanse musiek videos playlist.
 Some of the videos are not viewable outside of South Africa, but it will give you a good start.
 From my random searching on Youtube, I’ve come across Bok van Blerk the most, with a lot of Bobby van Jaarsveld, Lianie May, Jay, Kurt Darren, Dewald Wasserfall, among others.
 Quite a few singers are also actors so searching for their songs on Youtube will bring up trailers and clips of movies they are in.